ThomasVrancken/info9023-mlops/labs/08_docker_compose/README.md

 - **Build** : The build configuration allows you to build a custom image for the service using a Dockerfile.
 You can specify the path to the Dockerfile and the context for the build.
 Here the `Dockerfile` and the `docker-compose.yml` file are in the same directory, so we use `.` for the build path.

 - **Image** : The image to use for the service.
 You can use an existing image from Docker Hub or a custom image built from a Dockerfile.
-If we our machine learning pipeline to use a pre-built image from Docker Hub for the data processing service we could write in the `docker-compose.yml` file:
+If we want our machine learning pipeline to use a pre-built image from Docker Hub for the data processing service we could write in the `docker-compose.yml` file:

 ```yaml
 version: '3.9'